Redirects \[Preserve old URLs and route legacy paths to new locations]

 A request to `/old/guides/installation` redirects to `/new/guides/installation`.

-## Named Parameters
+### Named Parameters

-Use `:name` for a single path segment:
+Use `:name` to capture a single path segment.

 ```ts